Sycole-Team/Sycole-14/README.md

 Even if V1 is not open source and yet we release a V2, we will most likely release the source of V1.

+# Contribution

+We are currently not looking for contributors.

 # Discord Invite

 [Join the Discord Server](https://discord.gg/9KpxnSy6yE)